Finite Sample Analysis of Minimax Offline Reinforcement Learning: Completeness, Fast Rates and First-Order Efficiency: Finite Sample Analysis With Stabilizers under - and -

-\paragraph{Analysis of critical radius} We next analyze $\eta_q$ for several function classes, focusing on the rate wrt $n$.
-Again, the dependence on the other problem dependent quantities are polynomial.
-For the details refer to \cref{ape:error}.
-The rate $\eta_w$ is similarly calculated.
+We next analyze $\eta_{q,n}$ for several function classes, focusing on the rate with respect to $n$.
+In particular, all constant in $O(\cdot)$ notation below have \emph{polynomial} dependence on both $\log(1/\delta)$ and all problem-dependent quantities.
+In each case we study, the rate of $\eta_{w,n}$ can analogously be calculated.